halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee.md

 # Create Payroll Employee

-Prior to setting up a Payroll Employee card you must first set up a Human Resources Employee card.
+Prior to setting up a Payroll Employee card, you must first set up a [Human Resources Employee](au-payroll-create-employee.md) card.

-*Departments/Payroll/Employee Maintenance/Employee*
+1. To create a Payroll Employee, go to the following menu:*Departments/Payroll/Employee Maintenance/Payroll Employees*

 After you have setup the Employee card you can then create the Payroll Employee card using the details entered for the Employee card.